Nr-1000101/hidra/README.md

-# transformol
+# molfortrans
-A transformer model to speed up DFT calculations
+A transformer model aimed at molecular geometry